 This topic is heavily debated and many have strong opinions on whether or not genetic modification is ethical or not.
 What do you think?

 Author: Brady Beland

-Brady Beland is a senior in highschool who is interested in pursuing a medical career.
+Brady Beland is a junior in highschool who is interested in pursuing a medical career.
 She loves going to the beach and spending time with friends.
 Brady is excited for what the future holds and hopes to one day land her dream career working in pediatrics

 Dennis NormileDec.
 30, 2019, et al. “Chinese Scientist Who Produced Genetically Altered Babies Sentenced to 3 Years in Jail.”
 Science, 30 Dec.
 2019, www.sciencemag.org/news/2019/12/chinese-scientist-who-produced-genetically-altered-babies-sentenced-3-years-jail.

 Fowler, Samantha, et al. “The Structure of DNA.”
 Concepts of Biology, OpenStax, 25 Apr.
 2013, opentextbc.ca/conceptsofbiologyopenstax/chapter/the-structure-of-dna/#:~:text=In%201962%2C%20James%20Watson%2C%20Francis,determining%20the%20structure%20of%20DNA.&text=Now%20let's%20consider%20the%20structure,and%20ribonucleic%20acid%20(RNA).

 Shampo, Marc A, and Robert A Kyle.
 “Stamp Vignette on Medical Science.
 Francis S. Collins--Human Genome Project.”
 Mayo Clinic Proceedings, Mayo Foundation for Medical Education and Research, Sept.
 2010, www.ncbi.nlm.nih.gov/pmc/articles/PMC2931629/.